 What is an Inn?

-An inn is a type of paid lodging that is usually located in a rural area or small town.
+An inn is a type of accommodation that is usually located in a rural area or small town.
 You’ll often find them in the country along highways.
 Inns are usually smaller than hotels but larger than motels.
 Like motels, inns cater to travelers who are just passing through.

 Inns offer fewer amenities than hotels.
-The Basic amenities you might find in an inn include Wi-Fi, air conditioning, a TV, toiletries, a coffee maker, free parking, and laundry facilities.
+They might offer Wi-Fi, air conditioning, a TV, toiletries, a coffee maker, free parking, and laundry facilities.
 Most Inns also serve a continental breakfast in the morning.
-Some even have a small restaurant that serves hot food items and drinks.
+Some even have a small restaurant.

 FAQ About Motels and Hotels